Ashok0/EnderalVREssentials-Nightly/README.md

 [**JS Instruments of Skyrim SE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51959?tab=files): A complete remake of the Lute, Flute & Drum.
 Comes in 2k and 4k versions.

 [**Basic Dining Set Replacer 1k v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/30055?tab=files): A mod that replaces the dining set we often see in farmhouses or taverns in skyrim.

-[**Noble Skyrim FULL PACK Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
-Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.
-- Recommend placing before other texture packs; Remove "whroughgroundmud.dds".

 [**Real Mountains Rebuilt v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/3704?tab=files): Retexture that enhance the detail of mountains and rocks.